glpzzz/dwm/README.md

 dwm - dynamic window manager
 ============================

-dwm is an extremely fast, small, and dynamic window manager for X.
+dwm is an extremely fast, small, and dynamic window manager for X. This is my personal build.
+Every branch on the repo is dwm patched with an one of the patches I find useful.

 Requirements